kausthub-kannan/ml_environment/README.md

 Before scrapping any website, please be sure that it belongs to the public domain or you have been given the permission to do so

 ### Image Scrapping
 The `image_scrapper.py` can be used to scrap Google images.
-Uisng this script mutiple scarpping can be performed.
+Using this script mutiple scarpping can be performed.
 Few python libraries have to be installed.
 PIP can be used for the installation.

 ```bash